-The Micromelon Rover comes with an expansion header that allows for the connection of various additional devices.
-In this guide, we will show you how to connect an OpenMV and use it to control the Rover via the UART.
-Our goal is to have the Rover detect objects using the OpenMV and drive towards them.
+The Micromelon Rover comes with an expansion header that allows the connection of various additional devices.
+In this guide we’ll connect an OpenMV camera and use it to control the Rover over UART.
+Our goal is to have the Rover detect objects with the OpenMV and drive towards them.

-If you're not familiar with UART, please refer to the “How to use UART” guide:
+If you’re not familiar with UART, see the UART guide first.

 Hardware Setup

-For the hardware setup, you will need to connect the Rover’s RX and TX pins to the OpenMV.
-You will also need to connect the 3.3V and GND pins to power the device.
-You can find the Rover’s header pinout and an example wiring diagram below:
+You’ll need to connect the Rover’s RX and TX pins to the OpenMV.
+You’ll also need to connect the 3.3V and GND pins to power the device.

-To attach the OpenMV to the rover, head over to Printables or Thingiverse, and download the OpenMV clip for the rover.
-To assemble, simply use 2 M3 (8 - 10mm), and screw the OpenMV onto the clip.
-Then, click the clip onto the front of the rover.
+To attach the OpenMV to the Rover, head to Printables or Thingiverse and download the OpenMV clip.
+To assemble, use 2× M3 (8–10 mm) screws to attach the OpenMV to the clip, then click the clip onto the front of the Rover.

 Rover UART Initialisation

-When programming the OpenMV, we recommend using the OpenMV IDE.
-It has built-in camera calibration functionality and makes it easy to flash the OpenMV.
+When programming the OpenMV, we recommend using the OpenMV IDE, it has built-in camera calibration functionality and makes flashing the OpenMV easy.
 Since the OpenMV is programmed using MicroPython, you can store all the code for this project in a Python file inside the IDE.
-The MicroPython documentation provides a good overview of many of the libraries that will be used.
+The MicroPython documentation provides a good overview of the libraries used.

-Whenever you're working with OpenMV Python files, the code has three key elements.
+OpenMV Python files have three key elements.
 The first step is to import any necessary libraries, constants, and global variables.
-By default, the sensor, image, and time libraries will be imported.
-You will also need to import the pyb library, which gives you the ability to use specific device functionality, such as sending UART packets.
+By default, the sensor, image, and time libraries are imported.
+You’ll also need to import the pyb library, which gives you access to specific device functionality such as sending UART packets.

 import sensor, image, time